ReactTraining/react-workshop/courses/core-v1/03-forms/exercise/README.md

 2. Instead of hiding the shipping information, disable the fields using the `disabled` prop if `sameAsBilling` is `true`.
 3. Also when `sameAsBilling` is `true`, keep the shipping fields in sync with the state of the billing fields.
 When `sameAsBilling` is `true`, you should be able to type into the billing fields and see the same value in the respective shipping field.

 Hint.
 Each form field should have its own `useState` state.
 If you try to use one `useState` with an object for all the fields at once (mimicking the older class-based React), you might run into problems.
-Ask the instructor for more details on this if you're interested.
+Alternatively, you might want to `useReducer` instead.

 4. The `fields` variable in `handleSubmit` can get its value from state now instead of a utility like `serializeForm`.
 See the solution if you're not sure what this means.